gecio/gecio.github.io/docs/_imke/clusterlifecycle/openstackcredentials/index.en.md

     ![Edit-Cluster](edit-cluster.png)

 4. Change Credentials

     ![Credentials-Edit](credentials-edit.png)

-Soon after performing these steps, a confirmation message pops up, and the Credentials changes successfully.
+Soon after performing these steps, a confirmation message pops up, and the Credentials have been changed successfully.